zowe/docs-site/docs/user-guide/configure-zos-system.md

 ### Configure main Zowe server to use client certificate identity mapping

 This security configuration is necessary for API ML to be able to map client certificate to a z/OS identity.
-A user running API Gateway must have read access to the SAF resource `IRR.RUSERMAP` in the `FACILITY` class.
+A user running API Gateway must have READ access to the SAF resource `IRR.RUSERMAP` in the `FACILITY` class.
 To set up this security configuration, submit the `ZWESECUR` JCL member.
 For users upgrading from version 1.18 and lower use the following configuration steps according to your ESM:

 <details>